lucas-streanga/sizeof/README.md

 for example: ```make install INSTALL_PATH=~/programs```.
 This program only relies on the C++17 standard libraries, and as such your version of GCC must support these features to compile the program.

+## Notes
+- Non-regular files like sockets, pipes, and devices, are skipped.
+- The returned file size is the actual size, not the block size as you would see with du.
+- No file contents are ever opened.

 ## Bugs

 - Fixed issues with root filesystems like /proc/.